Our dedicated grounds maintenance teams care for our parks and gardens to keep our open spaces clean and green.

 We are responsible for the design, planting and maintenance of a wide variety of annual, herbaceous perennial and shrub beds and borders.

-The plants we use are carefully selected from a local nursery, and can be bought from any quality nursery in East Devon.
+The plants our teams use are carefully selected and bought from a variety of quality local suppliers.
 Please do let us know if you have spotted a plant in our district that you would like to know more about.

 Our continued intention is to select sustainable planting that will attract pollinators – bees and other insects – which, in turn, sustain East Devon’s birds and mammals.